Difference Between Renewable And Non-Renewable: : Types, Differences, Example, FAQs

 Renewable resources are those which can be replenished in a short span and usually do not have a fixed source and are available in nature.
 As opposed to non-renewable resources they have a long-term availability and serve towards reducing environmental degradation.

 • Solar Energy: Collecting energy directly from the light source as sunlight, with the help of photovoltaic cells.
-Solar panels part absorb the light and then generate the power in the form of electricity.
+Solar panels help absorption of the light and then generate power in the form of electricity.

 • Wind Energy: Turbing or using the wind generator which captures the kinetic energy of wind and then converts it into electricity.